 An RV park/batting range?
 What an unusual combination!
 This park, however, is a trendy local spot popular with baseball players in the area.
 This RV park was a safe and comfortable spot to use as our home base for a few days.
 We had no idea we’d find batting cages here.

-There are two sections to the RV park, and we stayed in the smaller section, next to the batting range, where we mainly found full or long-term residents parked.
+The RV park has two sections, and we stayed in the smaller section, next to the batting range, where we mainly found full or long-term residents parked.
 The staff here were wonderfully helpful and made us feel very welcome in Globe at this family-owned business.

 Besh-Ba-Gowah Archaeological Park